Oliver-Balb/Starbucks/README.md

 Based on the understanding described above, my objectives in solving the Starbucks Project are:

 * Offer effectiveness: Comparison of the conversion rate and the (monetary) revenue of the various BOGO and discount offers.
-* Customer value: Identification of customers with the highest conversion rates and highest average revenue.
+* Customer value: Identification of customer segments with the highest conversion rates and highest average revenue.
 * Prediction of conversion and revenue.

 In order to have insights related to conversion rates and revenue related to customers and offers the event history in transcript.json, offer.json and portfolio.json have to be analysed regarding data quality and tidiness issues have to be resolved .